conorsch/securedrop/docs/upgrade_to_tails_2x.rst

 Insert the Tails USB (that you want to back up) into a free USB port.

-Mount it by navigating to Places ▸ Computer, and clicking on the encrypted disk.
+Mount it by navigating to **Places ▸ Computer**, and clicking on the encrypted disk.
 You will be prompted to enter the passphrase to unlock the disk (the same passphrase you normally use to log into Tails on that USB stick).

 Open a Nautilus window with admin priviledges by navigating to **Applications ▸ System Tools ▸ Root Terminal**.
 At the terminal prompt, simply type ``nautilus``.